'Monster' Hurricane Florence nears Carolina coast

-WILMINGTON, N.C. — Coastal residents fleeing a potentially devastating blow from Hurricane Florence encountered empty gasoline pumps and depleted store shelves as the monster storm neared the Carolina coast with 140 mph (225 kph) winds and drenching rain that could last for days.
+"It's been really nice," Nicole Roland said.
+"Also, a little creepy.
+You feel like you should have already left."

+"This is not going to be a glancing blow," Jeff Byard, an administrator with the Federal Emergency Management Agency, warned.
+"This is going to be a Mike Tyson punch to the Carolina coast."

-While some said they planned to stay put despite hurricane watches and warnings that include the homes of more than 5.4 million people on the East Coast, many weren't taking any chances.
+While some said they planned to stay put despite hurricane watches and warnings extending over the homes of more than 5.4 million people on the East Coast, many weren't taking any chances.

-A steady stream of vehicles full of people and belongings flowed inland Tuesday, and North Carolina Gov. Roy Cooper tried to convince everyone to flee.
+Steady streams of vehicles full of people and belongings flowed inland Tuesday as North Carolina Gov. Roy Cooper tried to convince everyone on North Carolina's coast to flee.

 "The waves and the wind this storm may bring is nothing like you've ever seen.
 Even if you've ridden out storms before, this one is different.
 Don't bet your life on riding out a monster," he said.